editorconfig/editorconfig-core-c/INSTALL.md

     man pages will be generated.
     e.g. cmake -DBUILD_DOCUMENTATION=OFF .

-    -DBUILD_STATICALLY_LINKED_ECC=[ON|OFF]  Default: OFF
-    If this option is on, the executable will link the EditorConfig-core libraries statically.
-Otherwise, the executable will dynamically link to libeditorconfig.so.
-    e.g. cmake -DBUILD_STATICALLY_LINKED_EXE=OFF .

     -DBUILD_STATICALLY_LINKED_EXE=[ON|OFF]  Default: OFF
     If this option is on, the executable will be linked statically to all libraries.
 This option is currently only valid for gcc.